AP Chemistry

 Course Description

-The AP Chemistry course aims to provide a course that ensures that the student is prepared to succeed in college chemistry and to be ready for the AP Chemistry Exam.
-This is accomplished by teaching all the AP Chemistry Course and Exam Description topics.
+The AP Chemistry course is held twice a week, on Tuesdays from 3:00–4:30 p.m.
+ET and Fridays from 2:00–3:00 p.m.
+ET.
+This course aims to ensure that the student is prepared to succeed in college chemistry and to be ready for the AP Chemistry Exam.
+This is accomplished by teaching all the AP Chemistry Course and Exam Description topics and completing the required labs.
 The emphasis in this class is placed on the application of chemical concepts with real-world applications.

 Big Ideas